Aman-Vishwakarma1729/Predictive_Modelling_Project/README.md

 ### Files
 - `Project_5.ipynb`: Jupyter Notebook containing the code for solving Problem 1.
-- `comp-activ.csv`: Dataset used for the analysis.
+- `compactiv.csv`: Dataset used for the analysis.
 - `Report.pdf`: A report summarizing the findings and insights from the linear regression analysis.

 ## Problem 2: Logistic Regression, LDA, and CART